Contact us

 Mia Fileman

-Global Marketing Strategist
+Marketing Strategist

 Mia is a campaign strategist and founder of Campaign Del Mar.
 You'll love her hard hitting, no BS marketing expertise honed by 20 years in the industry.
 She is a widely published writer for publications including Social Media Examiner, Mumbrella, Marketing Mag, Smart Company and Better Marketing.
 She spent 10 years in brand management roles for global consumer brands Vegemite, Kraft, Maybelline and BIC in France.
-Now she's a full-time trainer, mentor and consultant that works with you to drive your business results.
+Now, she's a full-time trainer and mentor who guides you to create marketing that paysoff.

 Author